 Monkeypox is a viral infection in which a person develops fever, fatigue, muscle aches, and a rash that may include the entire body.
 Most cases resolve within 2 to 4 weeks.

 This rare disease was found mainly in central and western African countries.
 Cases without international travel or contact with imported animals have been recently reported indicating spread of this infection.

 Monkeypox was first detected in Denmark in 1958 in a colony of monkeys used for research.
 This is how it came to be called “monkeypox.”
 The first human case occurred in 1970 in the Democratic Republic of the Congo (DRC).

-In May 2022, several cases of monkeypox were reported in countries where monkeypox does not normally occur.
+Since May 2022, cases of monkeypox have been reported in countries where monkeypox does not normally occur.
 These include countries in Europe, North and South America, the Middle East, and Australia.

 Monkeypox is caused by Orthopoxvirus.
 It is similar to the virus that causes smallpox, but is much less severe.
 The virus is transmitted when a person comes into close contact with an infected animal, human, or material contaminated with the virus.